KUMBHALGARH TOURISM GUIDE

-The town of Kankroli nearby with a marvellous temple and a pretty palace on the hill top offers a scenic view.
+The town of Kankroli nearby with a marvelous temple and a pretty palace on the hilltop offers a scenic view.

 Ranakpur Temples: (85-km from Udaipur and 50-km from Kumbhalgarh).
 These beautiful Jain temples are fine examples of temple architecture.
 Kankroli Rajsamand, located nearby are known for their scenic beauty.

 PWD Guest House and quite a few resonable budget hotels are avaialable in Kumbhalgarh.